 For dose expansion, the tumor-specific cohorts will include participants with squamous cell

-study drug treatment during dose escalation.
+that respond to study drug treatment during dose escalation.

 Participants may reinitiate study drug treatment in the optional Re-treatment period after